10 Mortgage Terms You Should Know Before Applying for One

 When rates are high, however, fixed rate loans are not as appealing.
 In that case, borrowers may consider an adjustable rate loans with lower interest.

-An important part of the home loan process is weighing your options.
+An important part of the home loan and home buying process is weighing your options.
 Be proactive and ask your loan officer any questions you have as it is also in their best interest to make sure you choose the best loan for your circumstances.

 Loan-to-Value Ratio (LTV)